Updated on 13th December, 2022 by Martin Astley

 Are the rodents entering through a structural fault?

-If mice or rats are entering your home through a hole in the wall or structural defect, resolving this will be your landlord’s responsibility – providing you never caused the problem.
-This is explained in detail in section 11 of the Landlord & Tenant Act 1985.
+If mice or rats are entering your home through a hole in the wall or structural defect, resolving this will be your landlord’s responsibility, provided you never caused the problem.
+This is explained in detail in Section 11 of the Landlord and Tenant Act of 1985.
 Your landlord should always assess the problem and find a solution before you move in.
 Failure to take the necessary precautions could result in the landlord being handed an improvement notice under the Housing Health and Safety Rating System.

 Did you cause the problem?